 Efforts to undo civil rights protections introduced by the Warren Court (Earl Warren was Chief Justice of the Supreme Court from 1953 to 1969) and to weaken government agencies’ ability to maintain those protections have continued to restrict rights that were hard-fought.
 Access to fair housing and equal education, which go hand in hand, are two of the most difficult to ensure.
 Like the power of the Voting Rights Act of 1965 has been diminished, the ability to ensure sufficient quantities of good and locally affordable housing through the Fair Housing Act of 1968 (originally enacted to counteract the impacts of redlining and the inequality in the GI Bill) has dramatically dropped.

 Since affordable housing is one of the most pressing problems for residents of the City of Fresno, which is openly acknowledged by members of the Fresno City Council and others in local government, it’s worth asking why the decades of promises have borne virtually no fruit for a very large and growing population of the City.
 Like in all cities in California, the number of residents who are unhoused in Fresno increases almost daily due to a lack of living wage jobs, pervasive poverty and rising economic inequality.

 With every new HUD-mandated Consolidated Plan for the City of Fresno and every new source of HUD (U.S. Department of Housing and Urban Development) funds [Community Development Block Grants (CDBG), HOME Investment Partnerships Program, Emergency Solutions Grants (ESG) and Housing Opportunities for People with HIV/AIDS (HOPWA)] comes a new Consolidated Annual Performance and Evaluation Report (CAPER) a self-evaluation of the process.

 In past evaluations the city has given itself at least a B grade.
 This is despite very few successful housing rehabilitation completions and the small number of new units built, of which only 10% are legally mandated to be affordable.
-How that affordability is measured never matches the real market value of the poorest areas of Fresno or anything the poorest residents of Fresno could afford on very limited incomes.
+How that affordability is measured never matches the real market value of the lowest income areas of Fresno or anything residents with the most limited incomes can afford.